Real Estate Commission Rates in Chicago: What Sellers Pay in 2026

 What This Means for Chicago Sellers

 The NAR settlement gives you more flexibility than ever.
 You’re no longer expected to offer a specific buyer agent commission through the MLS.
-You can:
+Whether you list at a traditional 2.5-3% or with Net Gain Realty’s flat $1,995 full-service fee, you can:

 • Offer reduced buyer agent compensation